The term is a combination of the word “chorea” and the word “athetosis.”

 These movements can also affect the facial muscles.

-Choreoathetosis is a movement disorder that causes involuntary twitching or twisting, which commonly develops as a result of sudden infections, muscle movement disorders, or injuries.
+Choreoathetosis is a movement disorder that causes involuntary twitching or twisting, which commonly develops due to sudden infections, muscle movement disorders, or injuries.

 Choreoathetosis can occur chronically or acutely.
-It can be transitory or a permanent phenomenon in the life of a patient.
+It can be transitory or a permanent phenomenon in a patient’s life.

 Choreoathetosis can also affect the patient’s limb movements, the ability to speak, change position, and walk.

-Normally the movements are involuntary and are always occurring in the human body.
+Usually, the movements are involuntary and always occur in the human body.

-However, sometimes these movements become chronic and disabling disorders, representing a serious condition.
+However, sometimes these movements become chronic and disabling disorders, representing a severe condition.

 Choreoathetosis can affect people of any age or gender.
 People 15 to 35 years of age are more likely to have this disorder.